-ENVS-486 Special Topics (4 Credits)
+ENVS-486 Special Topics (1 - 4 Credits)

 Courses on topics of interest to environmental studies students offered on the basis of need, interest, or timeliness.
 Prerequisites as determined by instructor.
 Restricted to students with junior standing or higher.
 May be repeated for credit.
-See registrar's office current class schedules Web page for specific semester description.
+For specific section description, click to the Section Details in VitNet.

-ENVS-487 Experiential Learning: Internship (12 Credits)
+ENVS-487 Experiential Learning: Internship (1 - 12 Credits)